jhchoi212/Elroy-Challenge/ReadMe.md

       ## Finds values where the difference is larger than input paramter and returns the first instance of anomaly detection
       return anom_val

+## 4. Current Issues and Works in Progress

+###### Current Issues

+###### 1.
+Even with the clientside callback updateing the figures, the maximum refresh rate when measured is roughy 10 Hz.

+I have run tests without the updating graphs while just displaying the time using a clientside callback and that can approach a refreshrate of 100 Hz, measured.
+I believe that the extendData function built into dash has an internal limitation to refresh rates that depends on the number of updates.

+###### 2.
+I was not able to find a good way to create callback functions in a loop to create an arbitrary number is displays for different parameters
+Though the program can independently extract the data from any CSV file, the actual html coding is not my strong suit and I was not able to create infinite components

+###### 3.
+Currently the program only works in a uniform unit, therefore mixed data in degrees and radians will not give the best display comparison.

+###### Works in Progress

+###### 1.
+I would like to add frequency domain analysis but I was unsure of the end goal of the analysis and did not know how to create an open ended frequency domain analysis tool